All-Discard Sourdough Pancakes

 Ingredients

-• 460 g sourdough discard (can be straight from the fridge) - just under 2 cups
+• 460 g sourdough discard - (just under 2 cups) can be straight from the fridge, or use active starter

 • 2 large eggs

-• 1 tbsp honey - (or maple syrup or sugar)
+• 1 tbsp honey - sugar, or maple syrup

 • 1 tsp vanilla extract